Cover Crops and Green Manure Crops

 For larger areas consider hydromulching the seed.
 This will save time and increase germination of seeds.

-- After seeding – Consider laying a thin layer (<1 inch deep) of seed-free straw to hold in moisture and increase germination and survival of grass seedlings.
+- After seeding – Consider laying a thin layer (<1” deep) of seed-free straw to hold in moisture and increase germination and survival of grass seedlings.
 Bird netting over the straw fastened to the ground with landscape fabric staples will keep the straw from blowing away.

 Check moisture levels in the upper inch of soil at least every other day (soil should feel as moist as a wrung out sponge) and water if necessary (and if possible).

-- Mowing – If necessary, mow as high as possible.
+- Mowing – If necessary, mow as high as possible or use a weed eater to reduce the height or seed heads.

 - Removing cover crops – For winter rye, either till under, mow and mulch heavily, or spray herbicide before it goes to seed.
 A seed bank can be sodded over or watered, germinated and killed.
 Perennial grasses can be either mowed and mulched heavily prior to sodding, or sprayed with herbicide and sodded, or sprayed with herbicide, tilled and seeded.